One-parameter group: Examples

-Such one-parameter groups are of basic importance in the theory of Lie groups, for which every element of the associated Lie algebra defines such a homomorphism, the exponential map.
-In the case of matrix groups it is given by the matrix exponential.
+In Lie theory, one-parameter groups correspond to one-dimensional subspaces of the associated Lie algebra.
+The Lie group–Lie algebra correspondence is the basis of a science begun by Sophus Lie in the 1890s.

 Another important case is seen in functional analysis, with $G$ being the group of unitary operators on a Hilbert space.
 See Stone's theorem on one-parameter unitary groups.

-In his 1957 monograph Lie Groups, P. M. Cohn gives the following theorem on page 58:
+In his monograph Lie Groups, P. M. Cohn gave the following theorem: